Paid Search Audits – the Good, the Bad, the Ugly

 Outranking Share - How often your ads rank higher than competitors.

-Once your audit is complete, create an action plan to implement changes and optimize performance.
-Regular audits—every 6 months—ensure your campaigns continue to deliver strong ROI.
+Once your audit is complete, create an action plan to implement changes and optimise performance.
+Regular audits, every six months, ensure campaigns continue to deliver strong ROI.

 What are your paid search goals?